izzy2lost/UnrealEngineUWP/README.md

 Xbox program partners can also request an Xbox Live-ready UWP branch of the Unreal 4 Engine through their Microsoft Developer Account Manager (DAM).

 Revisions:
 - 7/21.
-Corrected "Unreal 4 Engine" to "Unreal Engine 4" [Clint Woon]
+Corrected "Unreal 4 Engine" to "Unreal Engine 4", restored hyperlinks to the Instructions to Share with Others section [Clint Woon]

 ________________________________________